PizzasBear/KashLang/README.md

 Out of scope A
 ```
 You may notice that `a` was called as a function at the end of that scope.
 This is normal because if you call a type which
-is not ment to be used as a function it will just return itself, so in this example calling the string `"In scope A"` returns
+is not meant to be used as a function it will just return itself, so in this example calling the string `"In scope A"` returns
 itself (`"In scope A"`).

+### Lists
-A list is a dynamicly sized collection of different values.
+A list is a dynamically sized collection of different values.
 A list has its elements seperated with a space.
 To index a list
 you call it as a function with an `int`/`uint` index if the index is negative then it's indexes from the end of the list.
 An example of a list is:
 ```